InterCLIP-MEP: Interactive CLIP and Memory-Enhanced Predictor for Multi-modal Sarcasm Detection: Related Work

-Early research in sarcasm detection focused primarily on text data \cite{bouazizi2015sarcasm,amir2016modelling,baziotis2018ntua}.
-With the rise of social media, detecting sarcasm in text-image pairs has become more challenging, driving the development of multi-modal approaches. \citeauthor{schifanella2016detecting} (\citeyear{schifanella2016detecting}) were among the first to explore multi-modal social media posts for identifying sarcasm cues.
-Building on this, \citeauthor{Cai2019MultiModalSD} (\citeyear{Cai2019MultiModalSD}) introduced the MMSD benchmark, demonstrating the effectiveness of a hierarchical fusion model that integrates image features.
-This benchmark has since become a foundation for multi-modal sarcasm detection, inspiring subsequent studies \cite{xu2020reasoning,pan-etal-2020-modeling,liang2021multi,Liang2022MultiModalSD,Liu2022TowardsMS,qin2023mmsd2,wen2023dip,Tian2023DynamicRT,wei2024g2sam}.

-However, the MMSD benchmark was later found to contain spurious cues that could lead to model bias \cite{qin2023mmsd2}.
-To mitigate this, \citeauthor{qin2023mmsd2} (\citeyear{qin2023mmsd2}) introduced the MMSD2.0 benchmark, which removes these cues and corrects mislabeled samples.
-Re-evaluations on MMSD2.0 revealed significant performance drops in existing models, emphasizing the need for more robust approaches.
-In parallel, \citeauthor{tang-etal-2024-leveraging} (\citeyear{tang-etal-2024-leveraging}) explored the use of large language models (LLMs) in multi-modal sarcasm detection, incorporating instruction templates and retrieval modules.
-While promising, the performance improvements were modest compared to the substantial computational cost.
+Early research in sarcasm detection predominantly focused on textual data~\cite{bouazizi2015sarcasm,amir2016modelling,baziotis2018ntua}.
+With the proliferation of social media platforms, identifying sarcasm in text-image pairs has emerged as a more complex challenge, prompting the advancement of multi-modal methodologies.
+Among the pioneering efforts, Schifanella et al.~\cite{schifanella2016detecting} explored multi-modal social media posts to detect sarcasm cues.
+Expanding on this work, Cai et al.~\cite{Cai2019MultiModalSD} proposed the MMSD benchmark, showcasing the efficacy of a hierarchical fusion model that incorporates image features.
+This benchmark has since served as a cornerstone for multi-modal sarcasm detection, motivating a series of subsequent studies~\cite{xu2020reasoning,pan-etal-2020-modeling,liang2021multi,Liang2022MultiModalSD,Liu2022TowardsMS,qin2023mmsd2,wen2023dip,Tian2023DynamicRT,wei2024g2sam,10.24963/ijcai.2024/887,ding2022multi,10477507,zhuang2025multi}.
+However, subsequent studies revealed that the MMSD benchmark contained spurious cues, which could introduce bias into model predictions~\cite{qin2023mmsd2}.
+To address this issue, Qin et al.~\cite{qin2023mmsd2} developed the MMSD2.0 benchmark, which eliminates these cues and rectifies mislabeled samples.
+Re-evaluations conducted on MMSD2.0 demonstrated significant performance declines in existing models, underscoring the necessity for more robust methodologies.

-In this work, we present InterCLIP-MEP, a lightweight and efficient framework that achieves competitive performance without the high resource demands of LLM-based approaches.
-By overcoming the limitations of current methods, our approach offers a practical and scalable solution for multi-modal sarcasm detection.